volodymyrl/react-code-test/README.md

 Those are the requirements.
 If you wish to show off more of your skillset, feel free to expand upon the app, perhaps integrating a state management library like Redux to handle the fetching of data.
 Using TypeScript will be a big ➕.
 If you're really into functional programming, feel free to use something like Ramda.
 It's really up to you!

-We put no strict requirements on how you choose to solve any of the points in this task apart from the requirement that you use Animated to implement the loading indicator.
+We put no strict requirements on how you choose to solve any of the points in this task.
 We only ask that you be able to motivate your choices.

 ![You got this!](https://media.giphy.com/media/ClcWrARkrq1GM/giphy.gif)